SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/migrate-jquery-datatables-script-to-spfx.md

 var $: any = (window as any).$;
 ```

 Because DataTables is a jQuery plugin that attaches itself to jQuery you cannot load its type definition directly.
 Instead, you have to add it to the list of types loaded globally.
-In the code editor, open the **./tsconfig.json** file and to the **types** array add **jquery.datatables**:
+In the code editor, open the **./tsconfig.json** file and to the **types** array add **datatables.net**:

 ```json
 {